 You're already here at The Motley Fool, perhaps the best place in the whole known universe to learn how to choose and buy good stocks.
 Buying good stocks when they're selling at a discount to their intrinsic value is the way for an individual investor to generate above-market returns while managing long-term risk.

-If you're new to stock-picking, you can start your education right now by reading through the famous Fool's School.
-Got questions?
-Head over to our friendly Learning to Invest discussion boards for help and support.
+If you're new to stock-picking, you can start your education right now by reading through our Investing Basics collection.

 And for some great investing ideas, check out our free Motley Fool CAPS community intelligence service, where the best stock-pickers in Fooldom pitch their favorite investments for all to see.
-Five-star rated companies such as Schlumberger
+Five-star rated companies such as Waste Management

 Of course, that's where a long-term stock-picking strategy fails for some investors.
 If you don't have the time or inclination to research stocks and monitor your portfolio carefully year after year, it's hard to consistently stay ahead of the market with a stock portfolio.
 If this describes you, carefully consider the next option.